top of page

 Lessons learned

-This project taught me how to collaborate with developers effectively and hand off the final design.
-I also practiced and learned how to quickly find solutions after making mistakes.
+This project taught me how to effectively collaborate with developers and hand off the final design.
+I also gained experience in finding solutions and learning from mistakes.

 Result

-The final design has received a lot of visits and 82% of visitors are spending more time on the site than before and click rates increased by 17%.
-We saw a significant increase in the number of users interacting with the map as well.
+The final design has garnered a significant increase in visits, with 82% of visitors spending more time on the site compared to before, and click rates have increased by 17%.
+Additionally, there has been a notable rise in user interaction with the map.

 Click the button to experience the art page.